meg-gutshall/revealing-rails-magic-with-enums/pages/12-boolean-and-dangerous-methods.md

 meeting.location         # => "remote"

 meeting.hybrid?          # => false
-meeting.hybrid!          # This line is changing the value of meeting's location attribute from role to hybrid meeting.hybrid?          # => true
+meeting.hybrid!          # This line is changing the value of meeting's location attribute from remote to hybrid meeting.hybrid?          # => true
 ```